nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br />
 ![ExpenseSequenceDiagram](uml_images/goaltracker/SetExpenseGoalSequenceDiagram.png)

-#### Feature 5: Save Manager
+### Feature 5: Save Manager Utility
-##### What it does
+#### What it does
-Save Manager is a tool designed for backup and storage of all data associated with Goal tracker, Manual tracker and recurring tracker.
+Save Manager utitty is a tool designed for backup and storage of all data associated with Goal tracker, Manual tracker and recurring tracker.
 It allows multiple saves to be created and loaded at will.

-##### Overview
+#### Overview
-Save Manager is the backup storage and Ui program for the various save handler subclasses.
-Without Save Manager, save handler alone will only save one copy of goal tracker, manual tracker and auto tracker information upon exiting the program and load them upon start up.
+Save Manager utility contains 5 classes.
+SaveHandler class contains some commonly used functions such as buildFile that is inherited to the 3 saver child classes. goalTrackerSaver produce text file to save goalTracker states, autoTrackerSaver saves recurringTracker states and manualTrackerSaver saves manualTracker states.
+SaveManager class is the UI class that uses the 3 saver classes to do load and save operations.

-##### Save Manager Class Diagram
+#### Save Manager Class Diagram
 ![SaveManagerClassDiagram](uml_images/fPD1RzGm48Nl_XNMdbf5hierMgqA1qGF5KX1dBZCsaDYPM97zXW9IlyxcHGQbNIhYBqzpupVViyxkSaCYSj0glCEjVN94ghS-p12Wa5RWfpVCYT_B8otDeR6_qHzhTJSqRiCt_4E0hIOTlfULTyAqIVWhjRDT2cqgd8-FIkOCSLXvEKyO2YrVXSZ8GHL3U33nQMgmBbcCXT94Pwq9OGamY4Xu.png)

-##### Save Manager Sequence Diagram
+#### Save Manager Sequence Diagram
 ![SaveManagerSequenceDiagram](uml_images/SequenceSaveManager.png)

 ## Product scope